ooni/probe-cli/internal/tutorial/netxlite/chapter01/README.md

-# Chapter I: establisghing TCP connections
+# Chapter I: establishing TCP connections

 In this chapter we will write together a `main.go` file that uses netxlite to establish a new TCP connection.